Axbidaa/Flight-Information-App/README.md

 ### API Key

 The API key is stored in line 3 of `script.js`.
-You can head over to https://www.flightapi.io/ to create an account and obtain your API key.
+Go to https://www.flightapi.io/ to create an account and obtain your API key.
 Once you receive it, add your API key to this variable.

 ## Usage Instructions